hotdogontology/AP-CSA-Text-Based-Adventure-Game/README.md

 ## World Design (Choose the Setting)

-You do not have to make a fantasy game where the player is in a dungeon.
-(Although you can do fantasy if you want.)
-Choose Your Own Adventure books or D&D settings might provide some inspiration.
-There is nothing wrong with sticking to a fantasy / dungeon setting.
+You *do not* have to make a fantasy game where the player is in a dungeon.
+(Although you *can* do fantasy if you want.
+Choose Your Own Adventure books or D&D settings might provide some inspiration in that case.
+There is nothing wrong with sticking to a fantasy / dungeon setting.)
 Some other possible settings:

 - Murder Mystery
 - Spaceship